hashicorp/consul/website/source/api/features/filtering.html.md

 # Filtering

-A filter expression is used to refine a data query for some API listing endpoints, notated in the individual API documentation.
+A filter expression is used to refine a data query for some API listing endpoints as notated in the individual API documentation.
 Filtering will be executed on the Consul server before data is returned, reducing the network load.
 To pass a filter expression to Consul, with a data query, use the `filter` parameter.